Baptouuuu/blog/Shared Worker.md

 }.bind(self), false);
 ```

-Above we the keep the track of all the opened connections, and remove them when the `worker.port.close()` is called; you will in the use case why this is useful.
+Above we keep the track of all the opened connections, and remove them when the `worker.port.close()` is called; you will in the use case why this is useful.

 ## Use case

 So now that we know how it works and the basic codes, let's see in what it can be useful.
 For the example we will assume we have 2 web apps hosted on the same domain.
 The first is a project management app and the second one is about finance handling.
 As nowadays all apps are inter-connected, we want it too for our apps.
 So it be great if when we finish/start new tasks in the management app it's reported in the finance one.

-In general, the first though is: let's do some ajax to send data and check if there's modification from the otherside.
+In general, the first thought is: let's do some ajax to send data and check if there's modification from the otherside.

 The main problem with this approach is that you need to communicate with the server.
 But as you're part of the cool kids, you've designed your app offline first and learned to build your apps without the need to rely on the server for everything.
-And this where the SharedWorker help us do what required a server before; keeping the paradigm of offline first.
+And this is where the SharedWorker help us do what required a server before; keeping the paradigm of offline first.

 With the worker you can transfer data between tabs only through javascript.

-Cool but how do we do it?
+Cool, but how do we do it?

 ```js
 //page1.js